JoelLindberg/httpserver-lab/README.md

 Requirements for the **TCP server** to fulfil in order to successfully serve a HTTP/1.1 request.

-1. Listen for and establish a TCP connection.<br />
+1. Listen for and establish a TCP connection. \
 The connection is handled at the transport layer (reference the TCP/IP and OSI model).

        Keep in mind that in HTTP 1.0 a new connection is opened for each HTTP request unless the client explicitly requests persistence by adding "Connection: keep-alive" in the request header.
 We will be implementing HTTP/1.1, which expects persistence by default, so we will not be checking for "Connection: keep-alive" in the header.
 Our program's default behaviour will be persistence but we will listen to "Connection: close" which will signal to close the connection.

        In versions newer than 1.1 persistence is also the default behavior.
 A more broad definition of this is behavior called multiplexing.

-2. Handle the TCP connection in a persistent manner.<br />
+2. Handle the TCP connection in a persistent manner. \
-Handle each request/response pair concurrently.<br />
+Handle each request/response pair concurrently. \
 Header information is used to communicate when the exchange is complete and when the connection should be closed.

-3. Make sure the TCP connection is properly closed.<br />
+3. Make sure the TCP connection is properly closed. \
 Give the client what it needs to be satisfied with the response so that it sends a FIN TCP flag when it's done.
-This can be done by making sure "Content-Length" is added to the response header.<br />
+This can be done by making sure "Content-Length" is added to the response header. \
-Set a TCP timeout to ensure the resource is released if something goes wrong.<br />
+Set a TCP timeout to ensure the resource is released if something goes wrong. \

 <br />